 These kindergarten students are ADORABLE!
 Look at how much fun they had!

 The math and literacy centers, as well as, the STEM activity are available in the Science, Math, & More resource for Tops and Bottoms.
 It is located in Deanna’s store and can be found here:

 A fun snack?
 I think so!
-Check out this snack idea from Safeway that would be the perfect way to end your week of reading Tops and Bottoms.
+Check out this snack idea from the grocery store, Safeway! that would be the perfect way to end your week of reading Tops and Bottoms.
+Here are the ingredients: